jim-easterbrook/Photini/README.rst

 Photini stores user preferences in a text file on the user's computer.
 This file can be found in ``$HOME/.config/photini/`` (Linux) or ``%USERPROFILE%\AppData\Local\photini\`` (Windows).
-OAuth_ access tokens for Flickr & Picasa are securely stored on the user's computer using `Python keyring`_.
+OAuth_ access tokens for Flickr & Google Photos are securely stored on the user's computer using `Python keyring`_.

 Documentation licence